Adaptive Sampling of 3D Spatial Correlations for Focus+Context Visualization

 As can be seen in \cref{fig:sampling}~left, for an equal amount of samples, BOS comes significantly closer to the assumed maximum than all alternative sampling variants.
 The resulting curve is steeper and indicates faster convergence to the ground truth than those of the alternatives.
 To confirm that the lower number of samples required by BOS is not outweighed by higher computation times for each sample, \cref{fig:sampling}~middle shows the estimate of the maximum for given time budgets.
 Notably, BOS achieves higher accuracy than all other variants in the same amount of time, despite the fact that BOS samples are considerably more expensive as shown in the performance analysis before.

-To further assess the convergence properties of all sampling method, we have designed a synthetic data set so that for each pair of bricks the minimum and maximum can be computed analytically.
-In particular, we choose the probability density function of a 6-variate normal distribution for generating the data set.
-Both the minimum and maximum of this function can be computed in constant time.
-After discretization, the maximum is always located at one of the $2^6$ voxels closest to the mean and the minimum is located in one of the corners of the 6-dimensional box-shaped domain.
-The mean is drawn using a uniform distribution from the interior of the box.

-As shown in \cref{fig:sampling}~right, BOS outperforms all other variants in convergence to the exact maxima.
+We use ``Synth2'' to further assess the convergence properties of all sampling methods.
+As shown in \cref{fig:sampling}~right, BOS converges faster than all other variants.